Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Woolworth buyers sourced a spectacular range of products to mark the coronation of King George VI - and nothing over sixpence (2½p)

 Many of the Edward VIII products never left the factories.
-Instead they were dismantled and reworked, after Woolworth promised the same factories even larger orders for the new coronation.
+Instead they were reworked, after Woolworth promised even larger orders for the new coronation.
 A few Edward VIII lines were exported to the USA and sold cheaply in the Five-and-Ten.
 Today these rarities are highly collectable.

-Among the products offered were cut-glass plates, similar to the ones sold for H.M.
-King George V's Jubilee, which were stocked in depth.
+The George VI lines included cut-glass plates, similar to those sold for his Father's Jubilee.
 To meet demand two suppliers produced slightly different versions.
-Stores set up window displays featuring tiny model Grenadier Guards from Brittens, marching along a road lined with Coronation Mugs.
+As a touch of the exotic store windows featured tiny model Grenadier Guards from Brittens, marching along a road lined with Coronation Mugs.
 The 'crowning glory' of the display was a 'gold' model of the state landau with eight horsemen in red tunics, which was offered for sixpence.

-The firm accepted a small loss on the items featured in the window, but made their money back many times over on sales of flags, bunting, windmills, rattles, picnicware and tinned peaches.
+Woolworth took a small loss on the items featured in the window, but made its money back many times over on sales of flags, bunting, windmills, rattles, picnicware and tinned peaches.

 A model of the state landau, complete with eight horses and four coachmen - sixpence complete from Woolworths for the Coronation of H. M. King George VI and Queen Elizabeth in 1937.
 The model measures twelve inches long and two inches tall.